manju0912/NetflixGPT/README.md

 ## NetflixGPT - A Movie Recommendation App with Gemini API integration

 ### Overview
-NetflixGPT is a Movie Recommendation web App built using React JS with Vite, integrating GenAI for search functionality, Firebase for authentication, and TMDB API for fetching movie data.
+NetflixGPT is a Movie Recommendation web App built using React JS with Vite, integrating Gemini API for search functionality, Firebase for authentication, and TMDB API for fetching movie data.
 The app provides users with personalized movie recommendations based on their preferences and interests.

 ### Features

-- **GenAI Integration:** Utilizes GenAI API for intelligent movie recommendations, providing users with tailored suggestions based on their input.
+- **Gemini API Integration:** Utilizes Gemini AI API for intelligent movie recommendations, providing users with tailored suggestions based on their input.
 - **Firebase Authentication:** Secure authentication system powered by Firebase, allowing users to sign in securely and access personalized features.
 - **TMDB API Integration:** Fetches movie data from TMDB API, ensuring an extensive database of movies for recommendations and search functionality.
 - **Responsive Design:** Built with a responsive design using Tailwind CSS, ensuring optimal user experience across devices and screen sizes.